 Formative Assessments in Development

-We are excited to share that innovative new formative assessments are now in development— to be available in July 2020.
+We are excited to share that innovative new formative assessments are now in development.
 The new test-enhanced learning tools will deliver granular feedback with recommendations for efficient, structured remediation and self-directed study, and a modified option for summative assessment.

 Summary Statement Feedback